 We’re here to care for your oral health throughout your whole life.
 When teeth are heavily deteriorated or missing, you may need dentures in order to stay healthy.
 We can help!
 There are two different kinds of dentures available: partial and full.
 Both kinds are custom-made with state-of-the-art technology to fit your mouth perfectly and will look like natural teeth.
 We’ll assess your oral health, give you options, and help you understand denture care.

 Partial dentures, often shortened to “partials”, are perfect for people who still have some teeth in place.
 We can use these teeth to anchor the dentures; clasps on the dentures attach to your healthy, natural teeth.
 Partials are a great option for people whose teeth might not be healthy enough to support bridges.
 Patients with teeth healthy enough to support bridges might still opt for partial dentures - they’re typically less expensive than bridges.

-Complete dentures, sometimes called “false teeth”, are for when you’re missing all of your teeth, or when you’re missing some teeth and the rest of your teeth are compromised beyond repair.
-Your mouth will be carefully modelled to ensure the dentures fit perfectly.
+sometimes called “false teeth”, are for when you’re missing all of yours, or when you’re missing some teeth and the rest of your teeth are compromised beyond repair.
+Your mouth will be carefully modelled to ensure they fit perfectly.
 Any remaining teeth will then be removed.

 You’ll receive two sets of complete dentures.
 The first set are called “immediate dentures”.
 The mouth can take some time to heal after teeth have been removed - up to six months.
 Your immediate dentures will see you through the healing process while still giving you the opportunity to eat your food normally.
 During the healing process, the shape of your jaw and gums may change somewhat; we will readjust the immediate dentures if the need arises.